Navigating unprecedented levels of uncertainty takes a careful combination of technology and talent.

-Sameer Hasija is a Professor of Technology and Operations Management at INSEAD.
+Sameer Hasija is Dean of Executive Education and a Professor of Technology and Operations Management at INSEAD.
 He earned his Ph.D.
 (Operations Management) and M.S.
 (Management Science Methods) from the Simon School of Business at the University of Rochester and his B.Tech. from the Indian Institute of Technology at Madras.

 At INSEAD Sameer teaches the Process and Operations Management MBA core course along with other Technology and Operations Management elective courses.
 He also teaches a Ph.D. course on Discrete Stochastic Processes.